aws/karpenter-provider-aws/website/content/en/preview/provisioner.md

   # If omitted, the feature is disabled, nodes will never scale down due to low utilization
   ttlSecondsAfterEmpty: 30

+  # If both namespaces and namespaceSelector are omitted, Karpenter will provision nodes for unschedulable pods in
+  # any namespace.
+If both are provided, Karpenter will provision for the union of the namespaces selected.

+  # Provision for unschedulable pods in these specific namespaces
+  namespaces:
+    - namespace1
+    - namespace2

+  # Provision for unschedulable pods in namespaces where the namespaces match these labels
+  namespaceSelector:
+    matchLabels:
+      karpenter: "yes"

   # Provisioned nodes will have these taints
   # Taints may prevent pods from scheduling if they are not tolerated
   taints: